wombleton/gitlaw-nz/acts/A/Arms Act 1983.md

     _licensed dealer_ means a holder of a dealer's licence issued under this Act

-    _member of the Police_ means a Police employee within the meaning of [section 4][120] of the Policing Act 2008
+    _member of the Police_ means a Police employee within the meaning of [section 4][122] of the Policing Act 2008

-    _military style semi-automatic firearm_ means---
+    _military style semi-automatic firearm_ means a firearm (other than a pistol) that is---

-    *   (a) a firearm which, after being loaded, fires, ejects, and chambers a cartridge with each pull of the trigger; but
+    *   (a) a semi-automatic firearm having 1 or more of the following features:

-    *   (b) does not include---

-        *   (i) a pistol; or
+        *   (i) a folding or telescopic butt:

-        *   (ii) a semi-automatic firearm that, with its magazine (if any), is maintained at all times in a sporting configuration
+        *   (ii) a magazine designed to hold 0.22-inch rimfire cartridges that---

+            *   (A) is capable of holding more than 15 cartridges; or

+            *   (B) is detachable, and by its appearance indicates that it is capable of holding more than 15 cartridges:

+        *   (iii) a magazine (other than one designed to hold 0.22-inch rimfire cartridges) that---

+            *   (A) is capable of holding more than 7 cartridges; or

+            *   (B) is detachable, and by its appearance indicates that it is capable of holding more than 10 cartridges:

+        *   (iv) bayonet lugs:

+        *   (v) a flash suppressor:

+        *   (vi) a component of a kind defined or described by an order under [section 74A][112] as a pistol grip for the purposes of this definition; or

+    *   (b) a semi-automatic firearm of a make and model declared by an order under [section 74A][112] to be a military style semi-automatic firearm for the purposes of this Act; or

+    *   (c) a semi-automatic firearm of a description declared by an order under [section 74A][112] to be a military style semi-automatic firearm for the purposes of this Act; or

+    *   (d) a semi-automatic firearm that has a feature of a kind defined or described in an order under [section 74A][112] as a feature of military style semi-automatic firearms for the purposes of this Act

     _part_---